qmk/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/wolff_abnt2/readme.md

 ![bm40rgb-wolff-adj](https://user-images.githubusercontent.com/62627597/228708232-9281bfb4-f7da-4999-9a62-9b102d6880a2.png)

-# Additional/utility layers (toggled by a key in the ADJ layer)
+# Additional/utility layers

+These are utility overlays toggled by a key in the Adjust layer.

 ## Handswap Layer